bb-froggy/realmjoin-docs/docs/packaging-workflow.md

 ### Creating packages
 ![RJ ecosystem](./media/rj-ecosystem.png)
 The picture above provides a schematic overview over the RealmJoin package distribution ecosystem.
 The step of creating packages will be illuminiated in this chapter.
-It documents the basic steps in creating craft, chocolatey, APP-X and organic packages.
+It documents the basic steps in creating craft, chocolatey, chocolatey App-V and organic packages.
 While all types follow the same rough outline, there are some differences when handling the packages.

 #### General Steps
 This section describes the shared steps for craft and chocolatey packages.
 The packaging process will be demonstrated on the well known **VLC player**.